I’m not exaggerating when I say that learning how to start a blog has completely changed my life.

-I’ve already mentioned Launch That Blog, but this is a good place to tell you a little more about it.
-Launch That Blog is the service I created in partnership with Bluehost after having so many people ask me questions about how to start a blog.
+Launch That Blog is a free service I created in partnership with Bluehost after having so many people ask me questions about how to start a blog.

 Knowing how awesome blogging is as a hobby, a side hustle, or business, I wanted to help future bloggers out.
 This is where my free service Launch That Blog comes in.

 - My team will handle the entire installation process of your self-hosted WordPress blog and deliver it to you within two business days.

 - We install our favorite customizable website theme so that your blog looks professional from Day 1.

 - Launch That Blog installs the 10 essential plugins that every professional blog needs to have.